DnullP/chaosblade/README.md

 ## Compile
 See [BUILD.md](BUILD.md) for the details.

+## Service-Based Injection
+The project now supports running as a long-lived service (for example as a Kubernetes DaemonSet) that exposes HTTP and gRPC APIs for creating and destroying experiments without invoking the standalone CLI binary.
+The service wiring, executors, and request lifecycle are described in [docs/service_injection.md](docs/service_injection.md).

 ## Bugs and Feedback
 For bug report, questions and discussions please submit [GitHub Issues](https://github.com/chaosblade-io/chaosblade/issues).